Subscribe to updates

 Section 19 Flood Investigation

-The committee was scheduled to review the findings of a Section 19 flood investigation into the significant flood event of 22–23 September 2024.
-The investigation identified that 172 flood incidents were reported, with the majority in Ickenham and Ruislip.
-The report detailed the sources and causes of flooding, the roles and responses of Risk Management Authorities (RMAs), and provided recommendations to reduce future risk.
-Key findings indicated that high river levels in the River Pinn, Yeading Brook East and West, and Ickenham Stream overwhelmed drainage systems, leading to surcharging and surface water accumulation, particularly in low-lying areas.
-Recommendations included targeted drainage improvements, the establishment of community Flood Action Groups (FLAGs), and collaborative schemes with the Environment Agency (EA) and Thames Water Utilities Limited (TWUL).
-Specific recommendations were made for Bessingby Park, Breakspear Road South, Central Ickenham, West Ruislip Depot Area, Ruislip Gardens, Victoria Road Area, Brook Drive, and West End Road.
-General recommendations were also made for Hillingdon Council, the EA, and TWUL regarding improved communication, maintenance, and data sharing.
+The committee was scheduled to review the findings of a Section 19 flood investigation into the significant rainfall event of 22–23 September 2024.
+The investigation identified 172 flood incidents, primarily in Ickenham and Ruislip, and analysed the sources and causes of flooding, the roles and responses of Risk Management Authorities (RMAs), and provided recommendations to reduce future risk.
+Key findings included issues with detention basins in Bessingby Park, sewer surcharging due to high river levels, and potential misconnections.
+Recommendations included targeted drainage improvements, the establishment of Flood Action Groups (FLAGs), collaboration with the Environment Agency (EA) and Thames Water Utilities Limited (TWUL), and advice for residents to consider Property Flood Resilience (PFR) measures.[9]

 Forward Plan

-The committee was to note the Cabinet Forward Plan, which outlines key decisions to be taken by Cabinet and Cabinet Members over the coming year.
-This plan includes items such as the Biannual Performance Report, Infrastructure Funding Statement, Statement of Licensing Policy, Budget Proposals for 2026/27, Homelessness and Rough Sleeping Strategy, Hillingdon Parking Strategy, and the HRA Business Plan.
-The committee's role was to consider these items within its remit and provide comments where appropriate.
+The committee was to note the Cabinet's latest Forward Plan, which outlines key decisions and other decisions to be taken by the Cabinet and Cabinet Members.
+The Forward Plan detailed upcoming reports and decisions relevant to the committee's remit, including the Biannual Performance Report, Infrastructure Funding Statement, Statement of Licensing Policy, and the 2026/27 Budget and Medium-Term Financial Strategy.[10]

 Work Programme